turanzv/EIPs/EIPS/erc20-approval-expiration.md

 At the same time, this standard is absolutely compatible with the traditional ERC20 standard.  `DEFAULT_PERIOD` is added so that the original `approve(address spender, uint256 amount)` method header can remain for backwards compatibility and ease of programming. `DEFAULT_PERIOD` can be set to a constant or variable according to the developer's needs.

-A separate approval method with the header `approve(address spender, uint256 amount, uint256 period)` has been introduced to allow users to customize the `_expireAt` value of the approval.
+A separate approval method with the header `approve(address spender, uint256 amount, uint256 period)` has been introduced to allow users to customize the `_expiration` value of the approval.

 The internal method `_spendAllowance()` is introduced for code cleanliness with the function of checking the allowance amount and expiration.

-The `allowance()` method has been modified to accommodate the functionality described  in this EIP. `allowanceExpire()` has been added query the allowance expiration date.
+The `allowance()` method has been modified to accommodate the functionality described  in this EIP. `allowanceExpiration()` has been added query the allowance expiration date.

 ## Backwards Compatibility
 This standard is compatible with the ERC-20, ERC-721 and ERC-1155 standards.
 Tokens issued in the form of proxy contracts can be updated to comply with this EIP.